 The outlook of natural gas production in the United States has dramatically changed over the last decade.
 Just a few years ago, there was a push to build more liquefied natural gas terminals in the United States to allow greater importation of natural gas.
 At the time, the U.S. had relatively high natural gas prices.
-Now, energy companies are considering building liquefied natural gas terminals to export natural gas.
-106 First, the export terminals must be approved by the Department of Energy (DOE) if the exports are being sold to non-Free Trade Agreement countries.
-To date, 7 such LNG export terminals have been approved.107 After getting DOE approval, the companies must get authorization from the Federal Energy Regulatory Commission (FERC) for siting and construction.
+Now, energy companies are building liquefied natural gas terminals to export natural gas.171 The Department of Energy (DOE) must approve the export terminals if the exports are being sold to non-Free Trade Agreement countries.
+To date, eight such LNG export terminals have been approved.
+The companies must also get authorization from the Federal Energy Regulatory Commission for siting and construction.
 FERC prepares environmental assessments for proposed LNG facilities under its jurisdiction and provides oversight while the facility is in operation.
+173
-108 The boom in natural gas production, brought about by hydraulic fracturing, has completely changed the natural gas landscape and has greatly lowered prices for consumers and industrial users.

-The increase in hydraulic fracturing has led to

-new attacks on natural gas production.
-Many special interest groups have launched antihydraulic fracturing campaigns, claiming that it is a new, dangerous technology that contaminates groundwater.
+The boom in natural gas production, brought about by hydraulic fracturing, has completely changed the natural gas landscape and has greatly lowered prices for consumers and industrial users.
+The increase in hydraulic fracturing has led to new attacks on natural gas production.
+Many special interest groups have launched anti-hydraulic fracturing campaigns, claiming that it is a new, dangerous technology that contaminates groundwater.
 But the reality is far different.
 Hydraulic fracturing has been used for over 60 years in over one million wells.
 Despite this widespread use, there are no confirmed cases of groundwater contamination.
 This is not to say that we should not study the possible environmental impacts of hydraulic fracturing, but so far it has an enviable safety record.

 Despite its safety record, the anti-hydraulic fracturing campaign has been met with some success.
-New York State imposed a ban on permitting high-volume hydraulic fracturing (ie. hydraulic fracturing coupled with directional drilling) and the New Jersey legislature has also passed a ban.
-109 The federal government would like to regulate hydraulic fracturing.
+New York State imposed a ban on permitting highvolume hydraulic fracturing (i.e. hydraulic fracturing coupled with directional drilling), and the New Jersey legislature has also passed a ban.
+The federal government would like to regulate hydraulic fracturing.
 Even though it is regulated at the state level, the federal government has multiple panels studying hydraulic fracturing and a proposed rule regarding its regulation on federal lands.

-Methane Hydrates: a Vast Potential Natural Gas Resource
+Methane Hydrates: A Vast Potential Natural Gas Resource

-The world's supply of natural gas can be significantly prolonged by the use of methane hydrates.
+The world's supply of natural gas can be significantly enhanced by the use of methane hydrates.
 Methane hydrates, also called methane clathrate or methane ice, is methane trapped in ice.
 This occurs under conditions of high pressure and low temperature, in places such as an outer continental shelf or under permafrost.

 Methane hydrates are the most extensive fossil fuel energy resource in the world.
 Conservative estimates place the reserves of methane hydrates at double the amount of all other hydrocarbon fuels.
-110 Nations like Japan and Canada are vigorously pursuing the commercial development of methane hydrates because they would represent a quantum shift in the world's energy picture if commercially developed.
-111
+Nations like Japan and Canada are pursuing the commercial development of methane hydrates because they would represent a quantum shift in the world's energy picture if commercially developed.

 In the United States, methane hydrates are found on the Outer Continental Shelf and under the Alaskan permafrost.
 Methane hydrates have not yet been studied extensively, but the best current estimates suggest that the United States has enough methane hydrate resources to supply natural gas at current consumption levels for between 350 and 3,500 years.
 The U.S. Geological Survey estimates that the United States has about 320,000 Tcf of methane hydrate resources.
-To put that number in perspective, in 2011 the entire world consumed

-118.7 Tcf of natural gas.
-114 In other words, there are enough methane hydrate resources in the United States alone to meet the world's current natural gas demand for almost 2700 years.
+To put that number in perspective, in 2012 the entire world consumed 119.6 Tcf of natural gas.
+In other words, there are enough methane hydrate resources in the United States alone to meet the world's current natural gas demand for almost 2,675 years.